jetbrains-academy/AMazing/lesson1/Has All Walls/task.md

-Add method to check Does this cell still have all its walls?
+At some point during the maze creation process we'll need to check whether the cell still have all its walls.

+### Task

+Check that all values in the `self.walls` dictionary are `True`.